 Area Re-development Plans are similar to Area Structure Plans, except that an ARP is used to facilitate the "redevelopment" of an area that is already developed.
 The ARP provides policy direction regarding the removal, reconstruction and/or preservation of an area and buildings and provides for improvements of infrastructure.

-The MD of Foothills does not currently have any approved ARP's
+Foothills County does not currently have any approved ARP's.